Burnsoft/blog/source/_posts/2011-09-19-octopress-from-a-git-slash-ruby-slash-markdown-novice-point-of-view.markdown

 categories: [Github, octopress, ruby, markdown]
 ---

-{% pullquote %}
 I've recently updated my companies website and had added a blog section as an afterthought using Wordpress.
 Github was something I used regularly to view open source projects but had never used as originally intended.
-(I just download the zip file). {" I'd always viewed the git process as having too steep a learning curve. "}
+(I just download the zip file).
+I'd always viewed the git process as having too steep a learning curve.
 Since I found out about Octopress last week, this has replaced my mediocre blog with something very elegant and also put me on the way to understanding and including git into my daily development workflow.
-{% endpullquote %}

 Create Github repository on github.
 I created a seperate blog repo for mine named 'blog'